mathbunnyru/funny-cpp/5. to add constexpr or not to add/ANSWER.md

 }
 ```

-In this code it's obvious for people, that x is always 4 (and therefore it can be optimized).
+In this code it's obvious, that x equals to 4 (and therefore it can be optimized away).
 Now, try it in clang or GCC [here](https://gcc.godbolt.org).

 And after that change `f` to be constexpr.